datalakehouse/docs/docs/products/redis/get-started.rst

 Check out our other resources for more technical information:

-* :doc:`High availability in Aiven for Redis <concepts/high-availability-redis>`.
+* :doc:`High availability in DLH for Redis <concepts/high-availability-redis>`.

-  Learn about how Aiven for Redis supports high availability.
+  Learn about how DLH for Redis supports high availability.

-* :doc:`Memory usage, on-disk persistence and replication in Aiven for Redis <concepts/memory-usage>`.
+* :doc:`Memory usage, on-disk persistence and replication in DLH for Redis <concepts/memory-usage>`.

-  See how Aiven for Redis solves the challenges related to high memory usage and high change rate.
+  See how DLH for Redis solves the challenges related to high memory usage and high change rate.